transistorfet/moa/docs/posts/2022-01-emulating_the_sega_genesis_part3.md

 -------------------

 After getting stuck on the Macintosh implementation, I picked up the Genesis again.
 I had spent almost an entire month away.
-In that time, I worked on another hardware revision for Computie, and wrote the article "Making a 68000 Emulator In Rust".
+In that time, I had worked on another hardware revision for Computie, and wrote the article "Making a 68000 Emulator In Rust".
 I also had improved the Moa debugger, implemented the Z80 entirely, filled in a number of missing 68k instructions, and finished implementing all the 68k instruction decoding (although a few instructions are still not implemented because they aren't use by any code I've tried to run).
 I also fixed some bugs in existing